Hercules133/Peanut-Progress-Habit-Tracker/README.md

 ## Build

-- Clone the repo usint git clone https://github.com/Hercules133/Peanut-Progress-Habit-Tracker.git
+- Clone the repo using git clone https://github.com/Hercules133/Peanut-Progress-Habit-Tracker.git
 - Install dependencies with `flutter pub get`
 - Run the application with `flutter run`

+### Localization

+When cloning the repository for the first time, the localization files (i.e., the generated files) do not exist yet.
+As a result, you will encounter errors in the code wherever these files are referenced, until you run the app for the first time.
+Once the app is launched, the required localization files will be generated automatically, and the errors will be resolved.

 ## Features
 - Free